microsoft/ComplianceCxE/docs/notes/mig/ms.md

     The label shows a setting of 1 day but should be set to the requirement of your organization or regulation.
 The label name could be *Contracts* as an example here or any other nomenclature that resonates within your business.

 ## Label Policy
-Our next step is to create a retention policy called *Multi-Stage Multi-Geo Policy* publishing label *Multi-Stage Multi-Geo Label*.
-The published label covers one exchange mailbox, one Sharepoint site and two user OneDrive locations.
+Our next step is to create a retention label policy called *Multi-Stage Multi-Geo Policy* publishing label *Multi-Stage Multi-Geo Label*.
+The published label covers one exchange mailbox, one SharePoint site and two user OneDrive locations.

 <figure>
     <img src="../../img/ms6.png"/>
     <figcaption>Figure 6: Auto-applied label settings.</figcaption>
 </figure>

-We configured the policy to **Randall Testuser’s** email, a SharePoint site used by **Randall Testuser** in Germany for SOWs, and include both **Randall Testuser’s** + **MIG Admin’s** OneDrive locations.
+We configured the policy to apply to **Randall Testuser’s** email, a SharePoint site used by **Randall Testuser** in Germany for SOWs, and to include both **Randall Testuser’s** + **MIG Admin’s** OneDrive locations.

 ## Email Notifications